moka-guys/mokabed/Bedmaker/Pan5230/Pan5230_CP2bed_logfile.md

 All files used to generate Pan5230 bedfiles were renamed with a Pan5230 prefix to help easily identify them in the future.

 rename logfile

+## Save the correct CP2_pathogenic_snps_norsids.txt file

+It was noticed that the incorrect CP2_pathogenic_snps_norsids.txt file was saved in GitHub.
+The correct version is now saved.

+The correct version was used to create the Pan5230 bedfiles, it was confirmed by looking at the json created by Bedmaker.